Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 Throughout history, people loved imagining humans with animal characteristics, from Greek mythology to modern fantasy stories, comics, and manga.

 However, you can find the first modern version of a “beautiful girl with cat ears” in 1924’s “Suisenzuki no Yokka” by Kenji Miyazawa.
-After that, much more manga and anime adopted the catgirl form.
+After that, many more manga and anime adopted the catgirl form.

 The Beginning of Cat Ear Headphones